maxamel/BitGenGo/README.md

         dab_monobit2|  12|  65000000|       1|0.88664311|  PASSED
 ```

-As can be seen, both runs have only a small amount of weak tests.
+As can be seen, BitGenGo has even less weak tests than random.org.
 As the dieharder tests are statistical tests, it is quite normal for a good pseudorandom generator to produce a few weak results, and even fail a couple.
 For more information regarding the significance of the results refer to the dieharder documentation (```man dieharder```).

+# Disclaimer

+The purpose of this project is to explore the processor as a source of pseudorandomness.
+It is not supposed to be used in any production environments and should not be considered secure.